Hi, I'm

 Although I’m less active in recent years, I was a top 10 user at the quantum computing stack exchange.

-Apart from my research, my tasks include:
+Apart from my research, my tasks included:

 The Quantum Internet Alliance (QIA), an EU-flagship project that aims to create the world’s first quantum internet, built in Europe.